charlesreid1-com/charlesreid1-ansible/docs/index.md

 Before you get started:

-* Provision a compute node (vagrant or cloud provider)
+* Provision a compute node (Vagrant or cloud provider)
+    * If using Vagrant, see the [Ansible Vagrant](ansible_vagrant.md) page for instructions on how to provision virtual machines.
+    * If using a cloud provider, follow the instructions provided by your cloud provider.

 * Configure and enable SSH access
+    * If using Vagrant, see the [Ansible Vagrant](ansible_vagrant.md) page for instructions on how to get SSH key information from Vagrant virtual machines.
+    * If using a cloud provider, you should be provided with an SSH key or SSH access instructions by your cloud provider.

-* Run Ansible with the `base.yml` playbook
+* Run Ansible with the `base.yml` playbook - see [base\.yml](ansible_playbooks.md#baseyml-the-base-plays)
+  for information and details about this playbook.

-* Run Ansible with the pod playbook of your choice
+* Run Ansible with pod-charlesreid1 playbook

-* Configure DNS to point to compute node IP address
+* Configure DNS to point to the IP address of the compute node

 ## Docker Pods